 To submit an Application for acceptance to the Police Academy please print the application and follow the submission procedures outlined in the packet.

-The deadline to submit applications is Friday June 21, 2013.
+The deadline to submit applications has been extended until Friday November 22, 2013.

 Other qualifications include a minimum 2.0 grade point average, a good driving record, no felony convictions, vision correctable to 20/20 with no congenital color deficiency, and normal hearing required.